DEFRA/rod-licensing/packages/gafl-webapp-service/README.md

 The address lookup can be port-forwarded locally to test the find-address page with a command similar to the following;

-`ssh -L 9002:fsh-dev-bes.aws-int.defra.cloud:9002 DVFSWS01`
+`ssh -L 9002:TSFSAB01:9002 TSFSWS01`

-Where `DVFSWS01` is a development instance with access to the facade.
-Details can be found here https://rattic-ops.aws-int.defra.cloud/cred/detail/2287/ .
+Where `TSFSWS01` is a development instance with access to the facade at `TSFSAB01`.
+Details can be found here https://rattic-ops.aws-int.defra.cloud/cred/detail/1713/ .
 Don't forget to start the environment!

 Then set the URL as follows